British merchant seamen of World War II: Engagement aboard ship

 Traditionally merchant seamen were administered from a Mercantile Marine Office; the local port office of the Registrar General of Shipping and Seamen.
 Such offices existed in major Ports such as Glasgow, Leith, Newcastle/South Shields, London, Southampton, Cardiff and Liverpool.
 The "MMO" was managed by a Mercantile Superintendent of the Civil Service and his team of clerks and messengers.

 In the Shipping Federation the Chief Mates and Engineers of ships seeking crews would call to have the names and destinations of their ships chalked on large, wall-mounted blackboards along with their requirement for men.
 Available seamen seeking engagement would be appraised, their paperwork examined and they might be engaged if they were considered to be efficient and not a known trouble maker.
 A seaman would then "sign on" by signing the ship's Articles of Agreement, his name appeared on the list of crew for the ship, on each row across the large page, it recorded the man's name, his rating for that engagement, his rate of pay, the name of his previous ship, his home address and his signature at the end of the row.

 After the foundation of the Ministry of War Transport and the introduction of the Merchant Navy Reserve Pool continuity of employment was ensured and this served as a clearing house for available labour.
 On leaving a ship, a seaman was told how much leave he was entitled to take and on what date and at which port he had to report ready to return to sea.
-Some 40 percent of seamen were accepted by companies for "continuous employment" and their time at sea and time on leave were administered by their company.
-The remaining 60 percent were governed by the "Pool" and retained the right to reject a ship if it did not suit them, and to reject a second ship if that also did not suit them before having no option but to take the third offer.
+Some 40 per cent of seamen were accepted by companies for "continuous employment" and their time at sea and time on leave were administered by their company.
+The remaining 60 per cent were governed by the "Pool" and retained the right to reject a ship if it did not suit them, and to reject a second ship if that also did not suit them before having no option but to take the third offer.
 Pools were also set up in Montreal, Canada and New York City, USA for seamen resident abroad.